 Kijaro Dual Lock Folding Chair

 Sometimes the Best Buy goes to a product that performs well considering its price.
 Other times, you find a product that performs great and is affordable.
-Meet the Kijaro Dual Lock Folding Chair, which costs just $40.
+Meet the truly impressive Kijaro Dual Lock Chair, which costs just $35!
 This chair is super comfortable and easy to set up, and its taut fabric provides the best back support of any of the models we tested.
 Additionally, the back is constructed from a sturdy mesh material that makes for comfortable, well-ventilated lounging on sunny days.
-Testers loved the carrying strap as it made this model much more portable than all of the other traditional models.
+Testers also loved the integrated carrying strap as it made this model much more portable than the other traditional models.

-Read full review: Kijaro Dual Lock Folding Chair
+Read review: Kijaro Dual Lock Chair

 Top Pick for Portability